outr/documenter/generated/databases.md

 }
 ```

-Alternatively, you can specify a custom length for some selected columns (see LINK).
+Alternatively, you can specify a custom length for some selected columns.

 Please note that unlike MariaDB, MySQL does not support the clause `CREATE INDEX IF NOT EXISTS`.